-The tissue surrounding the bowel can stick together (adhesions), causing a blockage (bowel obstruction), but this is rare.
+Rarely, the tissue surrounding the bowel can stick together (adhesions), causing a blockage (bowel obstruction).
 Even more rarely, a hole (perforation) could develop in the bowel.
-These problems often need hospitalisation and surgery.
-The risk of bowel obstruction or perforation is higher if you have surgery as well as radiotherapy and chemotherapy.
+These problems often require hospitalisation and surgery.
+The risk of bowel obstruction or perforation is higher if you have had surgery as well as radiotherapy and chemotherapy.